Anselm of Havelberg: Life

-He lived in a time where there was a growth in the diversity of religious orders, in his first book the Dialogues (c.
+In the first book of his second major work entitled Antikeimenon or Dialogues (c.
 1149), unlike those who were scandalized by the novelty of these new orders, he saw these orders as part of God's plan for the renewal of the church.
-In his Dialogues, he mentions "They devise for themselves a new [way] of psalmody; they establish new ways of abstinence and measures of food; and follow neither the monks who fight under the rule of Benedict nor Augustine".
+In his Dialogues, he mentions several new religious movements, who - according to critics - "devise for themselves a new [way] of psalmody; establish new ways of abstinence and measures of food; and follow neither the monks who fight under the rule of Benedict nor Augustine".
+Anselm's refutation of such critics consists in a detailed analysis of how the Triune God (particularly the third person, i.e. the Holy Spirit) reveals Himself through historical renewal and progress.
+Books II and III of the Dialogues present Anselm's (certainly more or less idealized and remodelled) account of his theological discussions with Nicetas of Nicomedia about the questions that had led to the Schism of 1054.

-Anselm also served as Archbishop of Ravenna from 1155-8.
+Anselm also served as Archbishop of Ravenna from 1155–58.
 He died in Milan.